voxeet/comms-sdk-unreal/README.md

 - DolbyIoSampleConnectMenu provides a sample implementation of a graphics user interface using DolbyIoSampleConferenceBP.
 - DolbyIoSampleDebugInfo provides a sample implementation of displaying some additional debug information.

-These Blueprints serve are example uses of the plugin but are not meant to be used as-is.
+These Blueprints serve as example uses of the plugin but are not meant to be used as-is.
 Users should implement their own Blueprints, possibly basing them on the samples provided, or implement a C++ class deriving from ADolbyIoConference.

 The plugin does several things that the user would normally need to do manually when working with the SDK:
+- sets up the build system to include and link appropriate files
 - initializes the SDK using the client access token
 - connects to and disconnects from conferences and keeps track of the connection status
 - updates spatial audio information